WAAAlex1/agile-hw/lab2/README.md

-# Arbitration Generator
+# MaxFinder Exercise

-Write a generator for arbitration between n masters.
-In a agile setting you can also start to write the tests first.

-1. Start with a combinational 2:1 arbiter and then use `treeReduce` to build an arbitration tree.
+In this exercise, you will implement a Chisel module that finds the maximum value in a vector of unsigned integers using a tree-based reduction (`reduceTree`).

+## Steps

+1. Implement a `MaxFinder` module that takes a `Vec` of `UInt` values as input and outputs the maximum value.
+	- Use Chisel's `reduceTree` or a similar tree-based approach for efficiency.

-2. Write a `ChiselTest` for your arbiter to verify its functionality:
+2. Write a `ChiselTest` for your `MaxFinder` to verify its functionality:
- - Create a test that checks the arbitration logic for different input scenarios.
- - Test that each request will succeed eventually.
- - Test if no two requests are granted simultaneously.

-3. A combinational arbiter is unfair as there is a fixed priority assigned to each request.
-Consider a register toggling mechanism to allow for fairer arbitration.
-But toggle only when there is no request being served (in the 2:1 arbiter).
+	- Test with different input vectors to ensure the correct maximum is found.
+	- Include edge cases, such as all zeros or all equal values.

+3. (Optional) Extend the circuit to also return the index of the maximum value.
+Hint: lookup `zipWithIndex` and use tuples.
+Use `reduce` to find both the maximum value and its index.